Noah-R/Stock-Evaluator/README.md

 Work in progress

-A machine learning system which attempts to predict the long-run value of publicly traded companies
+A data pipeline and machine learning model which attempts to predict the long-run value of publicly traded companies

 This is not a day-trading bot, it does not learn from market price history, and does not attempt to predict day-to-day fluctuations in the market